-- ➤ All students will graduate on credits if possible.
-If graduating on credits, graduation requirements are met upon completion. - Must test at a minimum 9th grade reading level to be accepted into the MOP. - ➤ Required Coursework minimum Government, Personal Finance, Health, and others as determined and assigned by staff.
+- All students will graduate on credits if possible.
+If graduating on credits, graduation requirements are met upon completion. - Must test at a minimum 9th grade reading level to be accepted into the MOP. - ➤ Required Coursework minimum Government, Personal Finance, Health, and others as determined and assigned by staff. - ➤ 15 hours of instruction, 15 hours of work/volunteer/community service or ECC courses - > Students have met graduation requirements when the test is passed.
+If taking ECC courses must receive passing grade at semester and meet all attendance and high school requirements.